mor1/froctal/README.md

 _Configuration-space_ handled by `Froc` or other FRP system.
 Also a unikernel ultimately, but in a "manager" role.

+__Assumption__: data-space unikernels have some communication channel back to the configuration-space.

 _Behaviors_ or _Changeables_ (`Froc`), or _Signals_ (`React`)  are values that can change over time, but are defined at all times.

 _Events_ (`Froc` and `React`) are defined only at particular instants in time, possibly (but not necessarily) with a different value at each instant.

-Note `Froc` uses _signals_ to refer to events and behaviors when the distinction isn't important.
+__NB__. `Froc` uses _signals_ to refer to events and behaviors when the distinction isn't important.

 ## Discussion